 Example: Therefore, you need to make use of speech transitions to strengthen your speech.

-Transition to an example
+Transition Phrases to give an example

 To make your words and thoughts more powerful, you make use of examples.
 You can just talk about an example by making the following transitions.